gt-crnch-rg/read-the-docs/docs/techfee/dash-spr-max-smartnic.rst

 node, rg-login, or access the system from the campus network via VPN or an on-campus connection.

-To request an allocation on Dash using slurm:
+To request an allocation on dash using slurm:

 .. code::

-    //Request an allocation of 1 hr, partition rg-hpc, and specify the node name for the server with -w salloc -t 1:00:00 -p rg-hpc -w dash1
+    //Request an allocation of 1 hr, partition rg-hpc, and specify the node name for the server with -w salloc -t 1:00:00 -p rg-hpc -w dash3

 To request an entire node (and all the memory) you can run: